Is Squarespace right for your foundation, charity or nonprofit organization website?

 1. You are open to using a third-party online fundraising platform and integrating that into your website for online donations.

-2. You need less than 40 pages on your website and don’t need a complicated navigation structure (e.g. a simple drop-down menu will work fine)
+2. You need fewer than 100 pages on your website and don't need a complicated navigation structure (e.g. a simple drop-down menu will work fine)

 3. You have a clear brand identity and plenty of quality images or video to use on your website (or you're wiling to invest in these)